deepmancer/redisinsight-docker-autoconfig/README.md

 echo "Gateway IP for network '$NETWORK_NAME' is $GATEWAY_IP"
 ```

-#### 2. Apply Initial Settings
+### 2. Apply Initial Settings

-The script applies initial settings to RedisInsight, such as accepting the EULA and disabling analytics:
+The script applies essential settings to RedisInsight, such as accepting the EULA and disabling analytics:

 ```bash
 SETTINGS_PAYLOAD='{